Signs of Higher Multipoles and Orbital Precession in GW151226: Abstract

 \section{Abstract}

-We present a reanalysis of GW151226, the second binary black hole merger discovered by the LIGO-Virgo Collaboration.
-Previous analysis showed that the best-fit waveform for this event corresponded to the merger of a $\sim 14 \, M_\odot$ black hole with a $\sim 7.5 \, M_\odot$ companion.
-In this work, we perform parameter estimation using a waveform model that includes the effects of orbital precession and higher-order radiative multipoles, and find that the mass and spin parameters of GW151226 have bimodal posterior distributions.
-The two modes are separated in mass ratio, $q$: the high-$q$ mode ($0.4 \lesssim q < 1$) is consistent with the results reported in the literature.
-On the other hand, the low-$q$ mode ($q \lesssim 0.4$), which describes a binary with component masses of $\sim 29 \, M_\odot$ and $\sim \, 4.3 M_\odot$, is new.
-The low-$q$ mode has several interesting properties: (a) the secondary black hole mass may fall in the lower mass gap of astrophysical black hole population; and (b) orbital precession is driven by the primary black hole spin, which has a dimensionless magnitude as large as $\sim 0.88$ and is tilted away from the orbital angular momentum at an angle of $\sim 47^\circ$.
-The new low-$q$ mode has a log likelihood that is about six points higher than that of the high-$q$ mode, and can therefore affect the astrophysical interpretation of GW151226.
-Crucially, we show that the low-$q$ mode disappears if we neglect either higher multipoles or orbital precession in the parameter estimation.
-More generally, this work highlights how incorporating additional physical effects into waveform models used in parameter estimations can alter the interpretation of gravitational-wave sources.
+We present a reanalysis of GW151226, the second binary black hole merger discovered by the LIGO--Virgo Collaboration.
+Previous analysis showed that the best-fit waveform for this event corresponded to the merger of a $\sim 14 \, M_\odot$ black hole with a $\sim 7.5 \, M_\odot$ companion, and the posterior distribution in mass ratio ($q \leq 1$) is rather flat.
+In this work, we perform parameter estimation using a waveform model that includes the effects of orbital precession and higher-order radiative multipole modes, and we find that the source parameters of GW151226 shift towards the low $q$ and high effective spin ($\chieff$) region and that $q$ is better measured.
+The new solution has a log likelihood roughly two points higher than when either higher multipoles or orbital precession is neglected and can alter the astrophysical interpretation of GW151226.
+Additionally, we find it useful to use a flat-in-$\chieff$ prior, which does not penalize the large $|\chieff|$ region, in order to uncover the higher likelihood region for GW151226.
+Our solution has several interesting properties: (a) the secondary black hole mass is close to the upper limit of the hypothesized lower mass gap of astrophysical black hole population; and (b) orbital precession is driven by the primary black hole spin, which has a dimensionless magnitude as large as $\sim 0.85$ and is tilted away from the orbital angular momentum at an angle of $\sim 57^\circ$.
+Since GW151226 is a relatively weak signal, an unambiguous claim of the detection of these effects in the signal cannot be made.